Career Technical Education ROP updates and Work Permit Process

 CAREER READINESS DEPARTMENT

-To: Dr. Enrique Medina, Director of Career Readiness
+To: Dr. Luis Rodriguez, Director of Career Readiness

 From: Monique Cardenas, Program Administrator

 Subject: Pomona Unified School District Work Permits

 Work Permits for PUSD students 16-18: Due to the COVID19, The ROP Department will be able to issue Work Permits Via Electronically by emailing the [email protected] office.
 (Revised 11/20/2020) Make sure to email the Intent to apply for a work permit (B-1).
 The ROP office will respond & email within 24-48 hours.

 Parent/Guardians email or [email protected] to request a work permit for their student.